RavKookTorah.org

 Style versus Content

-We find a second distinction that the Talmud made regarding Greek culture.
-"Greek language is one thing, and Greek wisdom is another" (Baba Kama 83a).
+We find that the Talmud makes a second distinction regarding Greek culture.
+“Greek language is one thing, but Greek wisdom is another” (Baba Kama 83a).
 The intent of this statement is to differentiate between style and content.

-We have no need to borrow from the content of foreign cultures, when our own traditions are so rich and stimulating, ennobling the individual and society.
+We have no need to borrow from the content of foreign cultures when our own traditions are so rich and stimulating, ennobling both the individual and society as a whole.
 But we may adopt from other peoples that which adds external beauty and elegance.
-Even after the culture clash with Hellenism, the Sages still taught that it is fitting to adopt stylistic enhancements — "May the beauty of Yefeth reside in the tents of Shem.
+Even after the culture clash with Hellenism, the Sages still taught that it is fitting to adopt stylistic enhancements — “May the beauty of Yefeth reside in the tents of Shem.